Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Introduction

 \section{Introduction}

-Interconnected systems are composed by multiple subsystems interacting over physical or cyber coupling channels and encompass diverse engineering applications like intelligent buildings, power grids, and transportation networks.
+Interconnected systems are composed of multiple subsystems interacting over physical or cyber coupling channels and encompass diverse engineering applications like intelligent buildings, power grids, and transportation networks.
 Typically, effective control and monitoring of interconnected systems hinge on precise models of the subsystems.
 Failure to accurately and promptly identify the dynamics of a single subsystem can trigger network-wide instability, primarily because of uncertainty propagation through the coupling channels.
 This renders conventional system identification methods tailored for single-agent systems unsuitable for this scenario~\cite{ljung1998system}.

 To improve on this matter, we want to exploit the prior knowledge about the model that we want to identify in terms of its structure and stability properties to define a class of distributed operators that capture such a structure while also ensuring some stability properties.
 More in detail, in this work we focus on the stability property known as incremental $L_2$-boundedness, which is a particular case of incremental dissipativity.

 When dealing with linear models, incremental $L_2$-boundedness~\cite{koelewijn2021incremental} can be enforced by imposing Linear Matrix Inequality (LMI) constraints.
 This approach has been extended to certain families of non-linear systems via the Linear Parameter Varying framework \cite{koelewijn2021incremental}.
 In system identification, this means that if we want to enforce incremental $L_2$-boundedness we end up with a constrained optimization problem.
 However, this is not desirable for several reasons such as poor scalability, feasibility issues, and computational efficiency.